 Venice Architecture Biennale 2021

-As the doors finally open to the public, architects and artists, dreamers and visionaries grapple with a question vexing all of us
+Architects and artists, dreamers and visionaries grapple with a question vexing all of us

 How Will We Live Together?